raspberrypilearning/space-talk/en/quiz1/question_3.md

 ```

   --- feedback ---
-This sprite plays a sound a changes the sprite's colour.
+This script plays a sound and changes the sprite's colour.
   --- /feedback ---

 --- /choices ---